CiscoDevNet/intersight-powershell/docs/Initialize-IntersightConnectorUrl.md

 ```

 ### -Host
 The host name identifies the host that holds the resource.
-The host can be an IP or a hostname that is resolvable by the dns server configured on the platform.
+The host can be an IP or a hostname that is resolvable by the DNS server configured on the platform.

 ```yaml
 Type: string